ModelOriented/DALEXtra/README.md

 Creating exlainer from scikit-learn Python model is very simple thanks to `DALEXtra`.
-The only thing you need to provide is path to pickle and, if necessery, something that lets recognize Python environment.
-It may be .yml file with packages specification, name of existing conda environment or path to Python virtual environment.
+The only thing you need to provide is path to pickle and, if necessary, something that lets recognize Python environment.
+It may be a .yml file with packages specification, name of existing conda environment or path to Python virtual environment.
 Execution of `scikitlearn_explain` only with .pkl file and data will cause usage of default Python.